 In 2007 I decided that animation was not much my thing, and that I had more fun designing three-dimensional objects.

-Two years later I earned a master in jewelry design from the European Institute of Design in Rome and in 2009 I moved to Los Angeles, where l had many artistic pursuits, till I finally explored wearable art for fashion editorials and character modeling.
+Two years later I earned a master degree from the European Institute of Design in Rome and in 2009 I moved to Los Angeles, California.
+There l had many artistic pursuits, till I finally explored wearable art for fashion editorials and character modeling.

-I learned how to weave seed beads in 2017 and a year later I created Maracole Bijoux, which is now my main artistic endeavor.
+I learned how to weave seed beads in 2017 and a year later I founded Maracole Bijoux, which has become my main artistic endeavor.

 In 2018 I designed my original line of handwoven beaded fashion jewelry, which I titled Pon Pon and was inspired by the work of designers at the Wiener Werkstatte in 1925.

-SELECTED DESIGNER @ Artistar Jewels 2019 fall edition - international exhibit of contemporary jewelry designers in Milan, palazzo Bovara, from October 24th to 27th.
+SELECTED DESIGNER @ Artistar Jewels 2019 - international exhibit of contemporary jewelry design in Milan, @Palazzo Bovara - October 24 - 27 2019

-Fashion designer @ “Nude Art La 2019” - runway show of Avant Garde Millinery in the context of a broader fashion show.
+Fashion designer @ “Nude Art La 2019” @ Cooper Design Space, DTLA, Los Angeles, CA - annual runway fashion show.